nergalex/f5-log-converter/README.rst

 - Overwrite the JSON blob by the one `here <https://github.com/nergalex/f5-log-converter/blob/master/workload.json>` and DOP NOT APPLY YET
 - Before applying, change the `namespace` value on line 4.
 Put the NameSpace where the app is running.
+- By default the Workload will be deployed in Paris RE.
+If you prefer another RE, please change the setting line 76.
 - Click `Save and Exit`

 Modify the workload config to push logs to the right destination